Coxeter tournaments: Introduction

 \section{Introduction}

-The field of ``Coxeter combinatorics,'' named in honor of the influential geometer H.\ S.\ M.\ Coxeter, is motivated by the observation that a large variety of combinatorial objects, such as matroids, posets, graphs, and the associahedron, etc., are connected in many ways to the standard type $A_n$ root system and its related algebra, geometry and combinatorics.
-The objective is to find combinatorial objects which generalize the usual type $A_n$ objects to other root systems, particularly those of the nonstandard types $B_n$, $C_n$ and $D_n$.
+, named after H.\ S.\ M.\ Coxeter, is motivated by the observation that a large variety of combinatorial objects, such as matroids, posets, graphs, and the associahedron, etc., are connected in many ways to the standard type $\Phi=A_{n-1}$ root system and its related algebra, geometry and combinatorics.
+The objective is to find combinatorial objects which generalize the usual type $A_{n-1}$ objects to other root systems, particularly those of the types $\Phi=B_n$, $C_n$ and $D_n$.

 For instance, this program has resulted in signed graphs (see Zaslavsky \cite{Zas81,Zas82}), Coxeter matroids which describe decomposition of flag varieties G/B (see Borovik, Gelfand and White \cite{BGW03}), parsets which relate to root cones in root systems (see Reiner \cite{R92}) and Coxeter associahedron which appear in the study of cluster algebras (see Hohlweg, Lange and Thomas \cite{HLT11}).